 This microadventure could more aptly be described as a nanoadventure really.
 It involved my first, modest attempt at creating a short route, rather than following somebody elses route from a book or website.
 My short tick-list stipulated that it must be local, accessible by public transport and interesting, preferably involving some places I hadn’t been before.
+The final result is also on YouTube and ViewRanger now if you would like to give it a go.

 For me a great walk should always involve a good beginning and a good finish, rather than just going from Place A to Place B. I opted for going from St Mary’s Lighthouse in Whitley Bay to North Shields Fish Quay, both notable landmarks on the north east coast which I had never been to before.
 The distance of my short but varied walk was roughly 5 miles, with plenty to see and do plus some decent cafes and bars – both worthwhile features to incorporate into my walk I decided.